msvana/mithryl-rag/LOG.md

 to interact with the embedding model.
 I originally planned to use Llama.cpp but I had some issues loading the model.
 I didn't want to spend time on that so I went with HuggingFace.
 Might get back to it later.

+# 5

+I've implemented a basic RAG agent as a CLI tool.
+I changed a few things though.
+First, I I am using gwen3:8b instead of Gemma.
+As it turns out, the 12B variant of Gemma 3 doesn't support tool calling.
+I want to make the RAG a bit agentic.
+Document search is provided as a tool, and the agent can decide when and how to use it.

+I chose the 8B version because, I can run it locally.

+Also, Instead of Llama.cpp I decided to use Ollama.
+The reason is speed.
+I already have Ollama up and running on my machine.
+I would have to compile Llama.cpp with CUDA support, which would take unnnecessary time.
+Given that this is a relatively small demo and I have limited time, I decided to go with Ollama.

+However, if I were to turn this into a real product, I'd revisit this decision.
+AFAIK, Ollama is not great at handling multiple requests in parallel.

+Given that the RAG tool seems to provide reasonable answers, I'll now spend some time writing a README.
+Then, just make things a bit more interesting, I'll also look into extracting images.